HRC Coordinating Team

 Affidavit Coordinator

-Our Research Coordinator maintains and updates IRB training and amendments to current IRB ensuring study personnel are added and up-to-date with training and modifying application to include new study aims; Our Training Coordinator serves as the liaison between the HRC and the clinicians who perform asylum forensic evaluations, and the students who attend the elective.
+Our Training Coordinator serves as the liaison between the HRC and the clinicians who perform asylum forensic evaluations, and the students who attend the elective.
 Overall, this role involves recruitment, training, support and consultation for our HRC evaluators, and to catalyze long term engagement for all students in the elective.
 This year, Nebyou Mergia has graciously offered to fullfill the responsibilities of both roles.

 Previous HRC Coordinators